-Our group is interested in how galaxies form and evolve into present day galaxies.
+Our group is interested in how galaxies form and evolve from the distant past to the present day.
 Our research focuses on a range of galactic formation and evolution questions by using innovative observational techniques with a range of multi-wavelength ground-based and space-based telescopes.
-Our team has a particular focus on using high angular resolution observations that couples integral field spectrographs (IFS) and adaptive optics (AO) observations.
+Our team has a particular focus on using optical and infrared integral field spectrographs (IFS), and using resolved techniques like adaptive optics (AO).

 IROCK (Intermediate Redshift OSIRIS Chemo-Kinematic) survey

 Gravitationally-lensed high-redshift galaxies

 Distant galaxy capabilities with IRIS and Thirty Meter Telescope